 - Enter an installment agreement

 - Make an Offer in Compromise

 - Request a Taxpayer Assistance Order

-- Challenge the tax if the time period has not expired or the IRS failed to follow proper procedure
+- Challenge the tax if the period has not expired or the IRS failed to follow the proper procedure

-Currently South Carolina Legal Services has 9 offices that provide legal assistance to South Carolina residents.
-If you want to know if you qualify for legal aid, regarding a tax problem with the IRS or any other civil case, you can call us at 1-888-346-5592.
+Currently, South Carolina Legal Services has nine offices that provide legal assistance to South Carolina residents.
+If you want to know if you qualify for legal aid regarding a tax problem with the IRS or any other civil case, you can call us at 1-888-346-5592.

 If you want our paralegal or any of our tax attorneys to offer a tax presentation, contact Ms. Christina Gebbia at 864-679-3258 or 1-800-763-4825, Ext.3258.